Berlin Charité Hospital, Germany

 “This type of technology allows for complete and accurate tracking of each instrument we use from the time it is dispensed through its utilization, processing, sterilization and return to storage.” – Steven M. Erde, PhD, MD, Chief Information Officer

-The hospital, which performs some 75,000 surgeries annually, wanted to free up time for better treatment and service to patients while optimizing workflows in its central sterile supply departments (CSSD) and surgical theaters.
+Rigshospitalet performs some 75,000 surgeries annually and wanted to free up time for better treatment and service to patients while optimizing workflows in its central sterile supply departments (CSSD) and surgical theaters.

 Using the solution, up to 80 instruments can be counted at once, in seconds, with full accuracy.